stormpath/stormpath-documentation/source/multitenancy.rst

 **Directories**

-Directories are the the top-level account store for both Accounts and Groups.
+Directories are the the top-level Account Store for both Accounts and Groups.
 All of your Accounts will have to exist inside a Directory.
 Here is a very simple example of how an Application, Organization and Directory can relate to one another:

 .. figure:: images/multitenancy/simple_ERD_TpD.png
   :align: center